PathFOSS/CryptoTracker/README.md

 Most likely we have hit the 10,000 queries / month limit on the free API plan.

 ## Known Bugs
-Responsibity: Vercel hosting jams responsive CSS loading on some devices, although the web app functions well on localhost.
+Responsible UI: Vercel hosting jams responsive CSS loading on browser resize, although the web app functions well on localhost.

+This is the error message on Firefox: "Layout was forced before the page was fully loaded.
+If stylesheets are not yet loaded this may cause a flash of unstyled content."

+Mobile devices seem to work but dev tools and inspect element on PC browsers seem to be broken.

 This is under investigation.